-Similar to feeding your pet from off the table with human food, giving it too many treats will also cause a diet imbalance.
-Treats are not meant to be substitutes for well-balanced meals for your pets, therefore be cautious about how often they are doled out and save your beloved dog from obesity issues.
+Like feeding your pet from off the table with human food, giving it too many treats will also cause a diet imbalance, treats are not meant to be substitutes for well-balanced meals for your pets, therefore, be cautious about how often they are doled out and save your beloved dog from obesity issues.

 Only the Best for Your Best Friend

-As with humans with their children, pet parents are susceptible to making an error somewhere along the way, but this is understandable as they are usually done out of ignorance and not a lack of love.
-Just be mindful to avoid these dog feeding mistakes going forward and vow to do the best for your best friend.
+As with humans with their children, pet parents are susceptible to making an error along the way, but this is understandable as they are usually done out of ignorance and not a lack of love.
+Just be mindful to avoid these dog-feeding mistakes and vow to do the best for your best friend.

 If you liked this information, browse the rest of our site for more helpful tips.